 Becoming a PCV driver is very similar to passing your driving test.
-In order to become a PCV driver you will have to qualify for your licence.
+In order to become a PCV driver you will have to qualify for your licence and there are a number of PCV Licence Requirements.
 Once this has been achieved you are able to apply for jobs as soon as possible.

 Firstly, you need to apply for a provisional driving licence, known as a Passenger Carrying Vehicle (PCV) driving licence for a coach or bus driver.
 You need to have a full UK or EU driving licence before you can start training to be a bus driver.